jhealey5/acf-focal_point/readme.txt

 * Fixed bug with image not displaying on changing acf tabs.
 * fixes missing class from delete icon
 * fixed undefined variables

+= 1.0.2 =
+* Fixed bug with image not resizing on changing custom acf tabs.